Rohan-Swift/maverikbag/README.md

 # maverikbag
-website for maverick foundation. built using DJango
+website for Maverick Foundation.
+Built using DJango